 Valid for a period of 10 years, here are the four main classes of iGaming license issued by the MGA:

 The most common license is acquired by operators offering games of chance where the outcome is determined by an RNG (Random Number Generator).
-If a Malta-based company provides online slots or lotteries, they belong in this category.
+If a Malta-based company provides online slots, along with other casino style games, or lotteries, they belong in this category.
 It's no surprise to learn that Class 1 games bring in the biggest amount of revenue, accounting for 56.0% all iGaming spend in 2019.

 Class 2 licenses are granted to iGaming companies offering games of chance whose result is based on an event or competition.
 Whenever you place a bet on a soccer match, for example, your wager is likely to be accepted by a company holding a Class 2 license.
 Sports betting operators typically all hold this type of license.